ericminikel/nr1h3/text/matters_arising.md

-### Publicly available data provide evidence against _NR1H3_ R415Q causing multiple sclerosis
+# Publicly available data provide evidence against _NR1H3_ R415Q causing multiple sclerosis

-**NOTICE: this is the author's version of a work that was accepted for publication in _Neuron_.
+<b>NOTICE: this is the author's version of a work that was accepted for publication in _Neuron_.
 Changes resulting from the publishing process, such as peer review, editing, corrections, structural formatting, and other quality control mechanisms may not be reflected in this document.
 Changes may have been made to this work since it was submitted for publication.
 A definitive version was subsequently published as: [Minikel EV, MacArthur DG.
 Publicly available data provide evidence against _NR1H3_ R415Q causing multiple sclerosis.
-October 19, 2016, Neuron 92, 336–338. doi:10.1016/j.neuron.2016.09.054](http://dx.doi.org/10.1016/j.neuron.2016.09.054).**
+October 19, 2016, Neuron 92, 336–338. doi:10.1016/j.neuron.2016.09.054](http://dx.doi.org/10.1016/j.neuron.2016.09.054).</b>

 Eric Vallabh Minikel<sup>1,2,3</sup> and Daniel G. MacArthur<sup>1,2</sup>